 When will the works be taking place?

 Residential lighting will be converted from March 2021 until around March 2022.
-Main road lighting works will commence after the completion of residential lighting.
+Main road lighting works will commence after the completion of residential lighting and will be completed by Dec 2022.

 How will the works affect my street on the day?